How much does dental bonding cost in Fountain Valley?

 Bonding is one of the most affordable cosmetic options we offer, so financing is rarely needed for single-tooth cases.
 For multi-tooth cosmetic plans, we accept all major credit cards and offer CareCredit financing.

-Every plan is confirmed in writing before treatment starts.
-You see what insurance covers, what your portion is, and what financing options exist.
-We’d rather you walk in knowing the whole picture than discover something at the front desk afterward.
+For planned treatment, we confirm the estimate in writing before you commit.
+You see expected insurance coverage, your estimated portion, and financing options.
+We’d rather you walk in understanding the picture than discover something at the front desk afterward.

 We confirm the full plan and your insurance coverage before any treatment is scheduled.
 No pressure to commit on the first visit.